spotdemo4/bumper/.github/README.md

 ## Why

 Most of the popular actions are antagonistic about making _any_ changes to the source code during version bumps.
 Unfortunately for me, two of the technologies I use quite heavily (nix & npm) use version numbers in source, and I would rather deal with the occasional rebase than have version numbers out of sync.
 Of those that support bumping versions in source, I didn't find any I liked that also supported bumping for arbitrary files.
 I've found it quite common to have a version that needs to be updated in a readme, or a hardcoded version in the source code.
-If you know of an action that does what this does but better, let me know!

 ## Install